 While most fingerprint scanners are based on very similar hardware principles, additional components and software can also play a major part in differentiating how products perform and what features are available to consumers.

-Accompanying the physical scanner is a dedicated IC that deals with interpreting the scanned data and transmitting this in a useful form to your smartphone’s main processor.
+Accompanying the physical scanner is a dedicated IC.
+It interprets the scanned data and transmits it in a useful form to your smartphone’s main processor.
 Different manufacturers use slightly different algorithms to identify key fingerprint characteristics, which can vary in speed and accuracy.

 Typically these algorithms look for where ridges and lines end, or where a ridge splits in two.
 Collectively, these and other distinctive features are called minutiae.
 If a scanned fingerprint matches several of these minutiae then it will be considered a match.
-Rather than comparing the whole fingerprint each time, comparing minutiae reduces the amount of processing power required to identify each fingerprint, helps avoid errors if the scanned fingerprint is smudged, and also allows the finger to placed off-centre or be identified with only a partial print.
+Rather than comparing the whole fingerprint each time, comparing minutiae reduces the amount of processing power required to identify each fingerprint.
+Additionally, it helps avoid errors if the scanned fingerprint is smudged.
+It also allows the finger to be placed off-center or be identified with only a partial print.

 Of course, this information needs to be kept secure on your device and saved well away from code that could compromise it.
 Rather than uploading this user data online, ARM processors can keep this information securely on the physical chip using its Trusted Execution Environment (TEE) based TrustZone technology.
-This secure area is also used for other cryptographic processes and to communicate directly with secure hardware platforms, such as a fingerprint scanner, to prevent any software snooping.
-Approved pieces of none personal information, such as a password key, can only be accessed by applications using the TEE client APIs.
+Some smartphones like the Google Pixel series also have a dedicated Titan M2 security chip.
+This secure area is also used for other cryptographic processes and to communicate directly with secure hardware platforms, such as a fingerprint scanner.
+Approved pieces of one’s personal information, such as a password key, can only be accessed by applications using the TEE client APIs.

-Fingerprint scanners have become quite a secure alternative to remembering countless user-names and passwords, and the further roll out of secure mobile payment systems means that these scanners are likely to become a more common and crucial security tool in the future.
+Fingerprint scanners have become a very secure alternative to remembering countless user names, pins, and passwords stored on our phones.
+Their increasing speed, high level of security, and hidden in-display designs ensure that they’ll be sticking around despite the growing adoption of expensive facial unlocking technology.
+The widespread roll-out of secure mobile payment systems means that these scanners are sure to remain a crucial security tool in the future.